U.S. flag

 Etiology

-The etiology of AOSD is unknown.
-The hypothesis remains that AOSD is a reactive syndrome in which various infectious agents may act as triggers in a genetically predisposed host.
-Both genetic factors and a variety of viruses, bacteria like Yersinia enterocolitica and Mycoplasma pneumoniae, and other infectious factors have been suggested as important[1][2].
-There is uncertainty regarding the presence of the same etiopathogenic factors among all the AOSD patients.
-A French study of 62 patients showed the association of AOSD with HLA antigen subtypes[3].
+The etiology of AOSD remains unknown.
+The prevailing hypothesis suggests that AOSD is a reactive syndrome wherein various infectious agents may act as triggers in individuals with a genetic predisposition.
+Both genetic factors and various infectious agents, including viruses and bacteria like Yersinia enterocolitica and Mycoplasma pneumoniae, have been proposed as significant contributors to the development of AOSD.[2][3]

 Epidemiology